Thomas Mullen (author): Awards

 The Last Town on Earth received the 2007 James Fenimore Cooper Prize for historical fiction.
-It was also recognized by USA Today as the "Best Début Novel" of the year and the Chicago Tribune as one of their "Books of the Year".
-In 2021, Midnight Atlanta was shortlisted in the Gold Dagger category at the Crime Writer's Association Awards, with the result to be announced in July 2021.
+It was recognized by USA Today as the "Best Début Novel" of the year and the Chicago Tribune as one of their "Books of the Year".
+In 2021, Midnight Atlanta was shortlisted in the Gold Dagger category at the Crime Writers' Association Awards, with the result to be announced in July 2021.